AnthonyHaoNguyen/cse15l-lab-report/LabReport5.md

 ![Image](acode.png)

-After trying the TA's response, the bug occured because the code didn't account for null because null is a special object that means an absence of a value, so it must be caught with some addition work in order to debug the bug.
-I changed the assert in the tests and created a throw `NullPointerException` in the code to catch if there a was a null anywhere in both input arguments.
+After trying the TA's response, the bug occured because the code didn't account for null because null is a special object that means an absence of a value, so it must be caught with some additional work in order to debug the bug.

 ## 4.

+The file and directory structure needed, and the contents of each file before fixing the bug is all from lab7 with some modifications.
+[Before fixing bug code](https://github.com/AnthonyHaoNguyen/lab7.git).

+To trigger the bug I just ran `bash test.sh` in the command line because the tests in `ListExamplesTests.java` file contains the usage of the `merge` method with null as an argument input.

+In order to fix the bug, I changed the assert in `ListExamplesTests.java` to `assertThrows` to check if the null was caught when running the fixed code.
+Then I created a `throw NullPointerException` in the beginning of the code to catch if there was a null anywhere in both input arguments.

+# Part 2

+During the second half of this quarter, I learned about vim and more about how to edit github from the terminal.
+I found it really interesting how much you can do just from the terminal like editing the files through vim.
+Vim makes it so that you view and edit files from your terminal and if you forget something about vim you can also use `vimtutor` to find commands and how to use it.
+Then when your done you can use `git add`, `git commit`, and `git push` to update your github and those are just some of the interesting things that I learned.